-Like all cetaceans, narwhal depend on the transmission and reception of sound to carry out the majority of critical life functions (i.e., communication, reproduction, navigation, detection of prey, and avoidance of predators; Holt et al. 2013).
+Like all cetaceans, narwhal depend on the transmission and reception of sound to carry out the majority of important life functions (i.e., communication, navigation, prey detection, avoidance of predators, reproductive and social activities; Holt et al. 2013).
 For Arctic cetaceans that are closely associated with sea ice (e.g., narwhal), they are also likely dependent on sound for locating leads and polynyas in the ice for breathing (Richardson et al. 1995; Heide-Jørgensen et al. 2013b; Hauser et al. 2018).